 After nearly four years of a tenacious and growing boycott, Taco Bell and Yum Brands finally agreed on March 8th to “take a leadership role within our industry… and work with the CIW for social responsibility.”
 In return, we ended our four-year boycott of Taco Bell.

-The boycott victory was celebrated by observers from former President Jimmy Carter to former guitarist for Rage Against the Machine, Tom Morello, who said of the agreement, "This is a major victory for the workers and demonstrates that by standing up and standing together, we can overturn any injustice.
-By standing up and standing together, we can change the world."
+Yum’s decision to meet our precedent-setting demands – a decision made following several weeks of intense negotiations, just as the fourth annual “Taco Bell Truth Tour” hit the road for a week of protests at Yum Brands headquarters in Louisville — was greeted as an historic achievement by observers from former President Jimmy Carter to former guitarist for Rage Against the Machine, Tom Morello, who said of the agreement, “This is a major victory for the workers and demonstrates that by standing up and standing together, we can overturn any injustice.
+By standing up and standing together, we can change the world.”

 The CIW-Yum agreement sets several important precedents, establishing: